 If your dog is showing signs of pain, then comfort may not be enough.
 Instead, consider medicines for what ails them most.
 If your dog is hurting, then you should consult your veterinarian to understand the cause of the pain and the proper treatment.
 Many vets recommend nonsteroidal anti-inflammatory drugs (NSAIDs).

 Many experts also talk about using new pain relievers made of cannabidiol (CBD), which is extracted from the buds of cannabis plants.
-Available in oil form, these treatments have been found to help dogs suffering from digestion problems, anxiety, and chronic inflammation, with some stating that it can even help with the effects of certain cancers.
+Available in oil form, these treatments have been found to help dogs suffering from digestion problems, anxiety, and chronic inflammation, with some stating that they can even help with the effects of certain cancers.

 Since CBD does not contain THC and does not affect the dog’s brain, it is available in many pet centers.
 The oil you choose must be independently lab-tested because the battery of tests that the medications go through ensures that they do not contain a trace of pesticides, heavy metals, or other dangerous components.